Management of Fetal Demise caused by Abruption at Term

 Mentor: Nancy D. Gaba, MD

 Placental abruption complicates 0.5 to 1% of pregnancies, but very rarely results in fetal demise.
 Fetuses that survive are at increased risk of significant morbidity.
-Management must address the following: maternal and fetal status, severity of the abruption, and gestational age and viability of the fetus.
+Management must address maternal and fetal status, severity of the abruption, and gestational age and viability of the fetus.
 When placental abruption results in fetal demise, there should be significant concern that the abruption is severe and potentially life threatening to the mother as well.

 Back to Search Results